Child Health and Development Guide: Growth Milestones, Immunity and Daily Care

 • Avoiding the vaccination or sometimes delaying only due to fear or custom or myths.

-• Not focusing the outdoor play activity and allowing for screen time like mobile or TV
+• Not focusing the outdoor play activity and allowing for mobile or TV

 In many families such habits are not a new concept and they are ignoring always, so that it is impacting the immunity, weight problem, concentration of children later-on.